wx-chevalier/Awesome-Lists-and-CheatSheets/Language/Zoo/JavaScript/JavaScript-OpenSource-List.md

 - [collect.js #Project#](https://github.com/ecrmnn/collect.js): Convenient and dependency free wrapper for working with arrays and objects.

+- [Microdiff #Project#  ](https://github.com/AsyncBanana/microdiff): Microdiff is a tiny (currently <1kb), fast, zero dependency object and array comparison library.
+It is significantly faster than most other deep comparison libraries, and has full TypeScript support.

 ## String

 - [lit-html #Project#](https://github.com/Polymer/lit-html): An efficient, expressive, extensible HTML templating library for JavaScript.